magedown/magedown/README.md

 - 👋 Hi, I’m @magedown
-- 👀 I’m interested in Energy engineering, bioscience, new technologies
+- 👀 I’m interested in energy engineering, financial modeling, bioscience, new technologies
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me through github